 If you are transferring NH plates from a vehicle registered in your name but being taken off the road, you need to bring in the registration to the vehicle you are transferring the plates from.
 If you no longer have the registration to the vehicle you are transferring the plates from, there will be a $18.00 charge for a certified copy of the registration.

-Town Clerk (TC): Each registrant is charged one dollar for every vehicle registration RSA 261:152.
+Town Clerk (TC): Each registrant is charged two dollars for every vehicle registration RSA 261:152.
 This fee covers administrative costs of preparing an auto registration permit.

 Title Application (TA): This fee covers the general administrative cost of "preparation, examination, record-keeping and filing" of a title application.
 The fee is $2.00 and is charged upon the initial registration of a vehicle requiring a title.
 This fee is authorized by State law RSA 261:261-4.
 Application for Certificate.